hheelweg/PyeDNA/README.md

 In order to create/customize DNA structures, a local installation of the Nucleid Acid Builder ([NAB](https://github.com/Amber-MD/AmberClassic.git)) is required.
 The most well-maintained code base is found in the linked *AmberClassic* repository.
 The only exectuable that we need effectively is `nab`.
 Refer to the linked GitHub for installation details.
 After succesfull installation, we need to set environment variable `AMBERCLASSIC_HOME`.

 #### Amber24
 For the Molecular Dynamics simulation we require AmberTools24 and Amber24.
-See the Amber24 [manual](https://ambermd.org/doc12/Amber24.pdf) for installation instructions. **Note**: We use GPU assisted MD executables like `pmemd.cuda` for running the MD simulations.
+See the Amber24 [manual](https://ambermd.org/doc12/Amber24.pdf) for installation instructions. **Note**: We use GPU-assisted MD executables like `pmemd.cuda` for running the MD simulations.
 Make sure that the Amber code is complied with the right CUDA version of your computing cluster or local machine.

 #### Python
 add this!
 Detailled list: see `requirements.txt`.